Need a tamari substitute? I have the ten best tamari alternatives listed here, some of which you already have in your pantry!

 1. Soy Sauce

-Easily the closest, and most commonly accessible, soy sauce is the best tamari replacement.
+Easily the closest and most commonly accessible, soy sauce is the best tamari replacement.
 Soy sauce offers a similar umami flavor, even though it’s rather thinner in consistency.
 It is highly versatile and works perfectly for stews, stir-fries, and even as a dipping sauce for sushi.
 You can substitute tamari with soy sauce in a 1:1 ratio.
-Soy sauce can also be used as a marinade for different meats and can be combined with ketchup, sugar, and garlic to make a barbeque mix.
+Soy sauce can also be used as a marinade for different meats and combined with ketchup, sugar, and garlic to make a barbeque mix.

 2. Fish Sauce